3 Ways Remote Work Makes Your (Temporary) Virtual Accounting Firm More Inclusive

 As the working world increasingly becomes more remote-work friendly, offering some degree of flexibility to the way your employees work is critical to remain an employer of choice.
 But beyond employee benefits, it also offers you the critical advantage of allowing you to hire more diverse candidates and build a more inclusive workplace – and you’ll continue to see the benefits of that long after you meet your initial diversity and inclusion goals.

 Not sure where to start?
-Saas practice management solutions like OfficeTools Cloud make it easier than ever to make remote work a part of your firm.
+Saas practice management solutions like OfficeTools Cloud make it easier than ever to make remote work a part of your accounting firm.